 On-Site Training and Technical Assistance

 Building on a 50-year history of successfully implementing programs to assist Community Action Agencies who serve low-income individuals, OCATO’s extensive training programs offer a variety of useful professional development and facilitated workshops that are effective for Community Action Agencies and other nonprofit organizations.
 Training courses and technical assistance are available at no cost* to OACAA members in good-standing.

 Each training can be delivered on-site and is tailored to meet the needs of the organization requesting the training.
 OCATO will help the organization determine how to best meet their needs and ensure courses are productive and facilitated by the most appropriate consultants with relevant experience.

 OCATO staff and Internal Consultants (ICs) who provide training are highly qualified with higher education degrees and several years of experience in the field which they are teaching.
 All ICs are vetted through a rigorous internal review process and must receive annual recommendations from supervisors within the Community Action Network.

 This training module discusses how to engage potential partners to formalize relationships effectively.
 Discussions include partnership benefits, MOUs, roles and responsibilities of each organization, and forming outcomes.
 Common pitfalls and issues are also discussed to help mitigate problems as the partnership develops.

-*OCATO charges a minimal fee for this certification course.
+*OCATO may charge a minimal fee for this certification course.

 Head Start Policy Council